Marquette vs. Northern Illinois Predictions & Picks - November 6

 Marquette vs. Northern Illinois Predictions & Picks: Spread, Total - November 6

-Monday's contest between the Marquette Golden Eagles (0-0) and Northern Illinois Huskies (0-0) squaring off at Fiserv Forum has a projected final score of 86-62 (according to our computer prediction) in favor of heavily favored Marquette, so expect a one-sided matchup.
-The game will begin at 8:30 PM ET on November 6.
+Monday's contest between the Marquette Golden Eagles (0-0) and the Northern Illinois Huskies (0-0) at Fiserv Forum should be a one-sided matchup, as our computer prediction projects a final score of 86-62 and heavily favors Marquette to come out on top.
+Game time is at 8:30 PM ET on November 6.

-According to our computer prediction, Marquette is a good bet to cover the point spread, which currently sits at 23.5.
-The two teams are projected to exceed the 147.5 over/under.
+Based on our computer prediction, Marquette is projected to cover the point spread (23.5) against Northern Illinois.
+The two sides are expected to go over the 147.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!